priorknowledge/loom/doc/adapting.md

 * "clustering" hyperparameters for the Pitman-Yor categorization of rows
 * "topology" hyperparameters for the Pitman-Yor categorization of features

-We describe each method in detail.
+We describe each inference kernel in detail.

 ### Category inference